July: Sessions begin at Rockfield in Monmouthshire, Wales (not England). Recordings

 Tuesday 18th November: The album is certified Gold in the USA, after having sold a million dollars worth in that country.
 The hype over 'Bohemian Rhapsody' being climbing up the charts in Britain may have helped American audiences get interested in Queen, and since A Night at the Opera wasn't out yet, Sheer Heart Attack benefited from the trend the most.

-February: The official Fan Club magazine features, in its Q&A section, an American fan inquiring about the low vocal on this song.
+February: The official Fan Club magazine features, in its Q&A section, an American fan inquiring about the low vocal on 'Bring Back That Leroy Brown'.
 She's told they were sung by Frederick (there's no mention of varispeed having been used, or not having been used).

 Monday 7th June: Just two days after the band's legendary concert at the Bowl in Milton Keynes, Sheer Heart Attack is finally certified Platinum in Britain, marking 300,000 sales in that territory.
 Perhaps a positive aspect of the backlash Hot Space got was that it got people interested in the band's earlier material.